Kansas Jayhawks men's basketball: NBA Award winners

 Below are Jayhawks that have won an award in the NBA such as MVP, Rookie of the Year, etc. Not included are Jayhawks who made All-Star or All-NBA teams, or Jayhawks that have won All-Star game MVP, the dunk contest, or 3 point contest.
-Ten times a Jayhawk has won a major award, five different Jayhawks have won awards.
+Eleven times a Jayhawk has won a major award, six different Jayhawks have won awards.
 The only major award a Jayhawk has never won is Defensive Player of the Year.
 Wilt Chamberlain won an award six times during his career including four MVP Awards.
+Joel Embiid is the most recent winner of an award-winning league MVP for the 2022–23, the second Jayhawk to win that award along with Chamberlain who also won the award with the Philadelphia 76ers.